 Ben Flanner teaches you how to grow the most veggies from your small city plots!

-It's the end of March and it's time to get your plans together for your spring garden going!
-Head farmer Ben will take you through the early decisions to make, so you'll have all of your ducks in a row as the days start getting longer and warmer.
+It's almost Spring, and that means it's time to get your plans together for that garden you’ve been dreaming of!
+Co-Founder and Director of Agriculture, Ben will take you through the early decisions to make, so you'll have all of your ducks in a row as the days start getting longer and warmer.
 Will you need to do some construction?
 The class will start with discussing different types of planting boxes, and ways to work around different opportunities, sun exposures, etc. Then we'll briefly discuss soil, potting mix, and fertility, seeds to start stocking up on, and the best places to purchase what you need.

 Next we'll discuss planting schedules, timing for different crops and crop varieties.
 Each attendee will make a diagram of their own plots, and share with like-minded urban gardeners.
 We'll discuss different layout strategies, best ways to plan for the cycles of the season, how to succession plant, and get the most flavor, quality, and fun from your garden this summer!